DavidRevolt/TrioSoft/README.md

 # TriSoft App - Firebase integrated
-Example of Android app built entirely with Kotlin and Jetpack Compose.

-The app follows the [official architecture guidance](https://developer.android.com/jetpack/guide) as closely as possible.
+Example of Android app built entirely with Kotlin and Jetpack Compose, the app follows the [official architecture guidance](https://developer.android.com/jetpack/guide) as closely as possible.

 ### Features